hkdb/SSHshare/README.md

 ## Concept
 ---
 A while back, I discovered this awesome piece of software called [ssh-vault](https://ssh-vault.com) that allows you to encrypt and decrypt text, photos, and pdf files with ssh keys.
-I found this to be the most user friendly way to share passwords and sensitive information between my team members.
+I found this to be the most user friendly (NON-CLOUD) way to share passwords and sensitive information between my team members.
 However, as technical as some of my team members are, not all of them are comfortable with CLI so I decided to whip this GUI front-end up so that they are more comfortable with using this solution to share information securely.

 ## Change Log
 ---
+#### MAY 10th, 2019 - v0.1.3 Released

+- Platform detection fixed for Linux systems that returns "Linux2"
+- Fixed encryption command to avoid anomalies that causes failed output
+- Fixed decryption command and subprocess to avaid anomalies that causes failed output
+- Added short-cut button to use ~/.ssh/id_rsa without searching for it

 #### OCT 23th, 2018 - v0.1.2 Released

 - UI Fixes and Visual Cues